-Allen is a Practice Manager for Upsearch Technology Services in Northeast Ohio.
+Allen is a Practice Leader for Upsearch in Northeast Ohio.
 He's been both a developer and an administrator so understands both perspectives towards database technology, and loves sharing his experiences and helping people learn how to use SQL Server.
 Allen has spent over 40 years in IT and has been using SQL Server since 1992 and is certified MCITP in SQL Server and MCT.
-Allen has been awarded Microsoft’s MVP Award for the last Six years.
-He's President of the Ohio North SQL Server User's Group and contributes in the MSDN Forums, answering questions about SMO and PowerShell, and maintains a blog at http://sqlblog.com/blogs/allen_white/default.aspx.
+Allen has been awarded Microsoft’s MVP Award for the last eight years.
+He's also the President of the Ohio North SQL Server User's Group and his site is at http://www.upsearch.com/sql.

 It's important to keep a baseline of performance metrics that allow us to know when something is wrong and help us to track it down and fix the problem.
 This session will show you how to use PowerShell to gather your baseline and how to report it.

 Service Broker was introduced in SQL Server 2005 to provide asyncronous messaging in your database applications.
 In this session we'll walk you through the basics of Service Broker and show how you can use it to build highly scalable applications.